gzileni/docker-overturemaps-duckdb/README.md

 make stack
 ```

+**Disclaimer: Creating this stack needs a lot of resources and time**

 the image can be integrated into its own stack and serves as a database to develop any client to extract geographic data.

 There are many clients for DuckDb listed in the [official documentation](https://duckdb.org/docs/archive/0.8.1/api/overview).